 - Physical or sensory impairments such as visual impairment, restricted mobility.

-- Mental health difficulties such as bipolar disorder, anxiety, depression.
+- Mental health conditions such as bipolar disorder, anxiety, depression.

-- Specific learning difficulties such as dyslexia, dyspraxia or ADHD.
+- Specific learning difficulties such as dyslexia, dyspraxia, ADHD.

 - How to arrange support?

-If you have a disability and need adjustments, you should contact the Student Adviser to arrange a meeting.
-In the meeting, the Student Adviser will create a Learning Support Agreement to ensure appropriate support or adjustments are put in place for the duration of your studies.
+If you have a disability and need adjustments to your studies, you should contact the Student Adviser to arrange a meeting.
+In the meeting, the Student Adviser will create a Learning Support Agreement to ensure appropriate support and/or adjustments are put in place for the duration of your studies.

-Please note: To access support, you must provide documentary evidence which outlines how your disability may affect your studies e.g. Educational Psychologist’s report, medical evidence.
+Please note: To access disability support, you must provide documentary evidence which outlines how your disability may affect your studies, e.g. Educational Psychologist’s report, or other medical evidence.
+Details of what is considered suitable evidence can be found in section 2.5 of the Student Disability Handbook.

-Adjustments are made in line with the Special Examinations Arrangements Policy which is included in the Assessment Handbook.
+Assessment adjustments are made in line with the Special Assessment Arrangements Policy.

 - extensions for written assignments